 What is esophagitis?

-Esophagitis is an inflammation of the lining of the esophagus, the tube that connects the throat to the stomach.
-If left untreated, this condition can become very uncomfortable, causing difficulty in swallowing, and ulcers or scarring of the esophagus.
+Esophagitis is an inflammation (swelling) of the lining of the esophagus, the tube that connects the throat to the stomach.
+If it is not treated, esophagitis can become very uncomfortable, causing difficulty in swallowing, and ulcers or scarring of the esophagus.
 Barrett's esophagus, a complication of acid reflux, is a risk factor for cancer of the esophagus.

 What causes esophagitis?

 Esophagitis is an irritation of the esophagus caused by any of the following: